 - Garlic: All you need are half cloves.
 No need to mince, or grate them because all you’re using it for is to infuse the cheese melt with a subtle hint of garlic.

-- Chicken broth: A yummy flavor addition in lieu of traditional dry white wine (but by all means use it if you’d like).
+- Chicken broth: A yummy flavor addition instead of traditional dry white wine.

-- Apple cider vinegar: Again, because we’re not using any alcohol in ours, we need a bit of acid to help keep the consistency of the cheese fondue nice and smooth.
+- White vinegar: Again, because we’re making cheese fondue without wine, we need a bit of acid to help keep the consistency of the fondue cheese nice and smooth.
 Otherwise, it might start to curdle.

 - Cheese: The fun part!
-I use a combination of gruyere, fontina, and Swiss cheese.
+I use a combination of gruyere and sharp white cheese.
 You can use whatever different types of cheese you prefer.

 - Cornstarch: This helps to coat the grated cheese and stops it from becoming lumpy as it melts together.